 Surprisingly these parts of the tour, along with meeting Humberto, were my most favorite parts just because I was able to conquer my fears and have a great time.

 Mayan Community Meal

 The end of our tour took us to a small village where Maya women had prepared lunch for us.
-Part of Alltournative’s goal is to include the local people in the tours, photography and meals which gives you an opportunity to meet the people and learn from them.
-Our meal included chicken, corn, black beans, hand made tortillas, squashes and other delicious items.
+Part of Alltournative’s goal is to include the local people in the tours, photography, and meals, allowing you to meet the people and learn from them.
+Our meal had chicken, corn, black beans, handmade tortillas, squashes and other delicious items.
 It was the perfect way to end the tour, fill up after a day of adventure and get to enjoy the company of our tour mates.

-There was also a small shop a the village where you could purchase things made out of the local resources.
-One thing I loved was seeing old helmets like the ones we had worn for ziplining and rappelling that had been made into planters.
+small shop was in the village where you could purchase things made out of the local resources.
+One thing I loved was seeing old helmets like the ones we had worn for ziplining and rappelling that someone repurposed into planters.
 What a great way to be resourceful with unusable products and to help with sustainability!

 Taking the Coban Mayan Encounter tour with Alltournative was one of the highlights of my trip to Mexico.
-Meeting the ah-man and receiving a blessing, seeing the ancient structures that were built by hand, hiking through the mountains and enjoying the modern Mayan community’s hospitality helped me to understand more about the country I was visiting.
+Meeting the ah-man and receiving a blessing, seeing the ancient structures built by hand, hiking through the mountains, and enjoying the modern Mayan community’s hospitality helped me understand more about the country I was visiting.
 I’d recommend this tour to anyone visiting the Riviera Maya of Mexico.